History of the COVID-19 pandemic in the United Kingdom: August 2021: Welsh and Scottish unlocking

-Most remaining legal restrictions ended in Wales and Scotland on 7 and 9 August respectably, however unlike in England, face masks remained compulsory in certain settings.
+Most remaining legal restrictions ended in Wales and Scotland on 7 and 9 August respectively, however unlike in England, face masks remained compulsory in certain settings.
 Whilst rules were also easing there, by the middle of the month, restrictions in Northern Ireland were in places the strictest in the UK with not only mandatory facemasks in some locations but also continued compulsory indoor social distancing, closed nightclubs and a ten-person cap on the number that could meet in a private home.
 This month also saw the milestone of a 75% vaccination rate among adults in the UK being passed.
 Mass vaccination was also expanded to young people aged sixteen and seventeen years old.
 A sharp rise to a record number of cases was noted in Scotland towards the end of the month following the reopening of schools there for the new academic year several weeks prior to those in the rest of the UK.